H.R. 3950: Truth in Gender Act of 2025

 Transgender people interacting with the federal government

-Federal agencies and executive branch departments
+Federal agencies and executive departments

 People in federal prisons and immigration detention